gambaro/datasciencecoursera/README.md

 # datasciencecoursera
-This is part of course project of Coursera Data Scientist's Toolbox
+This is part of course project of Coursera Data Scientist's Toolbox.